tkoenigGIT/FutureState/README.md

 Stanley Black & Decker Website Guidelines for Contractors.
 -----------------------------------------------------

+This is a living document and will be updated often with new requirements as new best practices and technologies emerge.

 **1. File Naming Conventions**

 Our team tends to use Camel case for naming files.